Aaron-N/Implementation-of-a-Custom-Linux-Shell/README.md

 the commands exit, cd and status, executes other commands by creating new process using exec functions, supports input and output redirection, supports running commands in foreground and background processes, and implements customs handlers for 2 signals, SIGINT and SIGSTP.

+To to compile code, use the command line:

+     gcc --std=gnu99 -o smallsh main.c

+To run smallsh, use the command line:

+     ./smallsh